kevinchannon/wite/README.md

 Wite doesn't have any dependencies, so you don't have to worry about that sort of thing.
 If you're developing new features for  Wite, then the tests have a dependency on [Catch2](https://github.com/catchorg/Catch2), but that is handled by CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), so it should take care of itself (as long as you're connected to the internet).
 Wite pretty much requires that you're using **C++20**, so I guess that's a prerequisite of sorts.

 ## Getting Wite
-There are a bunch of ways you could chose to consume Wite, here are some possibilities
+There are a bunch of ways you could choose to consume Wite, here are some possibilities

 ### CMake FetchContent
 If your project is CMake-based, then the preferred way to get going is by using **CMake FetchContent**.
 You can find an example project that does this in the [wite-cmake-example](https://github.com/kevinchannon/wite-cmake-example) repository.